 The team at Fuse Insurance recently went on a tour of the Alberta Hail Suppression Project facility and got a close-up look at the seeding aircrafts and software used to predict severe weather conditions.
-The radar used by AHSP is available to the public on the WMI Radar website here and an updated loop of the radar can be found here.
+The radar used by AHSP is available to the public on the Weather Modification Inc. (WMI) Radar website here.
 It serves as a helpful and fascinating tool on stormy days and pinpoints where the seeding planes are located, as well as what storm cells are expected to do.
 Checking the radar and daily forecast before stepping outside could save you from being caught in dangerous storm conditions.